Setesdalsheiene

-Setesdalsheiene (/no-NO-03/) is the collective term for the mountains to the west and east of the Setesdalen valley in Agder county in Southern Norway.
+Setesdalsheiene or Setesdalsheiane (/no-NO-03/) is the collective term for the mountains to the west and east of the Setesdalen valley in Agder county in Southern Norway.
 The river Otra flows through the valley between the mountains.
 This area is primarily located in the municipalities of Bykle, Valle, Bygland, Evje og Hornnes, Sirdal, Kvinesdal, and Åseral.
 The vast Hardangervidda plateau lies to the north and the Ryfylkeheiene mountains lie to the west.

-The Setesdal Vesthei - Ryfylkeheiane Landscape Protection Area (The Norwegian version of a Zakaznik) covers 6155 km2 which includes the western parts of Setesdalsheiene.
+The Setesdal Vesthei - Ryfylkeheiane Landscape Protection Area (the Norwegian version of a Zakaznik) covers 6155 km2 which includes the western parts of Setesdalsheiene.
 The 1507 m tall mountain Sæbyggjenuten is the highest point in the Setesdalsheiene area, but few peaks are more than 1300 m.
 The landscape is mostly rugged with moorland and exposed bedrock with many lakes surrounded by alpine flora.
 There are wild reindeer herds living in Setesdalsheiene.